School Info, Enrollment & Policies

 At the end of the probation period:

-- If a student has made satisfactory academic progress and fulfilled the conditions of the academic recovery plan, his/her enrollment eligibility will be conditionally restored, and the student will maintain financial aid eligibility.
+- If a student has made satisfactory academic progress and fulfilled the conditions of the academic recovery plan, their enrollment eligibility will be conditionally restored, and the student will maintain financial aid eligibility.

-- If a student has not made satisfactory academic progress but has fulfilled the conditions of his/her academic recovery plan, the student may request an extension to his/her academic probation.
+- If a student has not made satisfactory academic progress but has fulfilled the conditions of their academic recovery plan, the student may request an extension to their academic probation.

-- If a student has not made satisfactory academic progress nor fulfilled the conditions of his/her academic recovery plan, the student will have his/her enrollment eligibility permanently revoked, resulting in academic dismissal from Berklee Online.
+- If a student has not made satisfactory academic progress nor fulfilled the conditions of their academic recovery plan, the student will have their enrollment eligibility permanently revoked, resulting in academic dismissal from Berklee Online.

-Students placed on academic dismissal are ineligible for future semesters of enrollment in the Bachelor of Professional Studies degree program.
+Students placed on academic dismissal are ineligible for future semesters of enrollment in a Berklee Online bachelor’s degree program.

 Note that satisfactory academic progress will be monitored throughout the academic year to ensure student success.
 At the end of each semester, prior to Summer semester, students may receive an academic warning that they are not meeting the requirements for satisfactory academic progress.
 Failure to show academic improvement could result in dismissal from the college.